mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 Structured data is coded using in-page markup on the page that the information applies to.
 The structured data on the page should describe the content of that page.

 You should not create blank or empty pages just to hold structured data; nor should you add structured data about information that is not visible to the user, even if the information is accurate.
 For more technical and quality guidelines, see the [Structured data general guidelines](https://developers.google.com/search/docs/guides/sd-policies).

-### Dofollow Backlink:

-Dofollow backlinks allow Google or whatever search engine is being used, to follow them and reach your website.
-Basically, these are links that will pass on the SEO benefits of the website where it is built from the hyperlinked website.
-This will improve its ranking position significantly in search engines.

 ### Nofollow Backlink: